-The following guidance is intended to clarify the types of area for which user controls are required or would be considered beneficial.
+This guidance is intended to clarify the types of area for which user controls are required or would be considered beneficial.

-- Occasionally visited spaces: e.g. storerooms, bookstacks in libraries, aisles of warehouses, toilets.
+For instance, storerooms, bookstacks in libraries, aisles of warehouses, toilets.